 Qualities of Pocahontas County

-Former U.S.Congressman Ken Hechler says what many people from all over West Virginia say about Pocahontas County.
-"It is the prettiest place in the state."
+Former U.S.Congressman Ken Hechler said what many people from all over West Virginia say about Pocahontas County.
+“It is the prettiest place in the state.”

 Indeed, the stunning beauty, rich ecosystem, vast expanses of public lands, and extraordinary outdoor recreation draw many visitors, new residents, and deep satisfaction to locals.
 Pocahontas County has the highest average elevation of all eastern U.S. counties.
 No water flows into the county; instead, eight rivers originate—the Gauley, Cherry, Elk, Greenbrier, Tygart, Williams, Cranberry, and Shaver’s Fork of Cheat River.